willisdanielson/gbm_regression/README.md

 # gbm_regression
-Using XGBoost to predict the total amount spent by customers based socioeconomic factors and shopper behavior.
+Here I am using XGBoost to predict the total amount spent by customers based socioeconomic factors and shopper behavior.

+The data are pulled from https://www.kaggle.com/imakash3011/customer-personality-analysis.